cynthiahqy/dataset-fcc/journal.md

 The archived forms were what can only be described as red tape standard.
 There was missing information, inconsistencies, changing formats, and lots of redundancy.

 - Some applications had missing pages, some applications probably weren't archived at all.
 Filings listed party A to party B, and then the next filing in the BATCH would list party C to party D.
-- The format of the forms changed every few years -- fields were added, others were renamed or disappeared.
+- The format of the forms changed every few years.
+Fields were added, others were renamed or disappeared.
 The requirements for supporting documentation differed from case to case, and year to year.
 - The forms were designed for single licence transfers, not multi-licence transactions.
 If party A was buying multiple licences from party B, they still had to file individual applications for each licence.
-This meant a whole lot of redundant paper work -- all the supporting documents were the same, the party details were the same, just a few characters in the entire application would be different.
+This meant a whole lot of redundant paper work.
+All the supporting documents and involved party details were the same, just a few characters in the entire application differed.

 On top of the forms making no sense, the scanned files lacked consistent structure, and image quality was often poor.